marph91/jimmy/docs/contributing/get_sample_exports.md

+---
+description: This page describes some non-obvious ways to get example data from note applications.
+---

 Documentation how to get sample exports from "difficult" apps.
 Difficult means that I don't have access through my phone, Linux desktop or Windows VM.

 ## All Apple only Apps